miqo12332/Capstone-Project/Backend/EMAIL_SETUP.md

 EMAIL_FROM=StepHabit <no-reply@yourdomain.com>
 ```

-`EMAIL_FROM` should be a verified sender in your Resend account.
-If either variable is missing in production, email delivery will fail.
-By default, the API now returns an error when `RESEND_API_KEY` is absent so you know email isn't configured.
+`EMAIL_FROM` must be a **verified sender** in your Resend account.
+If either variable is missing in production, registration and resend requests will return a `503` error so you know email isn't configured.
 To keep the old log-only behavior for local development, set `ALLOW_EMAIL_LOGGING=true` in your environment (non-production only).
+With logging enabled, the payload is printed to the server console instead of being dispatched.

 ## Delivery notes
 - Verification codes expire after 15 minutes.